hwanginhanoi/COS20007/9.3HD/Research Project/main.typ

 #import "template.typ": *
 #show: ieee.with(
-  title: "COS20007 OOP Research Project",
+  title: "Comparing the OOP performance between Python and C#",
   abstract: [
-       "This study compares Python and C`#`'s object-oriented programming (OOP) capabilities.
+       This study compares Python and C`#`'s object-oriented programming (OOP) capabilities.
 In both programming environments, the study evaluates the effectiveness and execution speed of OOP concepts.
 We aim to identify which language performs better for OOP tasks through extensive testing and analysis.
 The findings of this study will be helpful to developers in deciding which language is best for OOP-based projects.
   ],
   authors: (
     (
       name: "Luu Tuan Hoang",
       studentid: [104180391],
-      class: [Tutor class: 8.00am Saturday],
+      class: [Tutor class: 8.00am Tuesday],
       organization: [Swinburne University of Technology],
       location: [Hanoi, Vietnam],
       email: "104180391@student.swin.edu.au"